-JOURNAL ESSAY RESEARCH Learners: Make sure you know exactly what your teacher has briefed and instructed you to present.
-You should use the following processes when you write a journal.
-1. Collect 2.
+JOURNAL ESSAY RESEARCH Learners: Learners: Learners: This PAT section may be in the form of a journal, collage, etc. Also explore innovative ways of keeping a journal, e.g. electronic journal and a blog.
+Make sure you know exactly what your teacher has briefed and instructed you to present.
+You should Use the theoretical support material given to you by your teacher (textbook, classroom notes) to write the essay.
+Make sure you follow the guidelines and brief instructions set by your teacher.
+Use this PAT section to practise your Collect additional outs source material to do independent research enrich your understar the research brief and instructions.
+Make su you look at as many of sources as possible.
+Internet is only one on follow the following processes when you write a journal: 1.
+Collect 2.
 Analyse 3.
 Interpret 4.
 Reflect 5.
-Present information on your own personal practical skills' development journey.
-Learners: Use the theoretical support material given to you by your teacher (textbook, classroom notes) to write the essay.
-Make sure you follow the guidelines and brief instructions set by your teacher.
-Use this PAT section to develop your essay-writing skills.
+Present information on your own personal practical skills development journey. essay-writing skills in preparation for the essays in the written examination.
 Ensure your essay follows the basic format of an essay: 1.
 Introduction 2.
 Body of knowledge 3.
-Conclusion Learners: Collect additional outside source material to do independent research to enrich your understanding of the research brief and instructions.
-Make sure that you look at as many different sources as possible.
-The internet is only one option and is not always reliable.
+Conclusion and is not always reliable.
 At all times be ethical in your research.
 Research requires: 1.
 Use of a variety of sources 2.
 Comparing 3.
 Contrasting 4.
 Highlighting 5.
 Finding 6.
 Presenting